 Planning Monitoring Monitoring

 Review Reporting Performance Audit

 Adopts priorities and objectives of the Integrated Development Plan.
 Adopts the PMS framework.
 Adopts the municipal strategic scorecard that includes priorities and objectives of the IDP.
 Assigns the responsibility for the management of the PMS to the Mayor.
-Establish an over-sight committee for the purpose of the annual report.
-SDBIP and adjustment Budget.
+Establish an over-sight committee for the purpose of the annual report. programme of the IDP.
+2. Approves the Top level SDBIP.
+3. Approves changes to the SDBIP and adjustment Budget.
 4. Approves any changes to the priorities, objectives, key performance indicators and performance targets of the municipality.
 Receives externally audited performance reports from the Executive Mayor twice a year.
 Reports the municipality performance to the community at least twice a year.
 Approves recommendations for the improvement of the performance management system.
 Annually receives the appraisal of the Municipal Manager and Directors performance.
 Submits the municipal annual report to the Auditor General and the MEC.
 Approves the municipal annual audit plan and any substantial changes to it.
 Can receive performance reports directly from the Audit Committee.
 Approves the implementation of the recommendations of the Performance Audit Committee with regard to both improvement in the performance of the municipality or improvement of the performance management system itself.
 Receives performance audit report from the Auditor General and approves implementation of its recommendations.